Fanfare for the Comic Muse

-Fanfare for the Comic Muse is the debut album by Irish chamber pop band the Divine Comedy, released in 1990 by Setanta Records.
+Fanfare for the Comic Muse is the debut album by Northern Irish chamber pop band the Divine Comedy, released in 1990 by Setanta Records.
 Recording took place at Homestead Studios in May 1990 with producer Sean O Neill.
 Lorcan Mac Loughlann engineered the sessions, and Mudd Wallace mixed the recordings.

 The album has since been disowned by the band's lead singer/songwriter, Neil Hannon, due to its stylistic differences from the band's later works.
 "The Rise and Fall" was later re-recorded for the Timewatch EP (1991).

-In 2020, the album was re-released for the first time as part of the 23-CD box set Venus, Folly, Cupid & Time - Thirty Years of the Divine Comedy.
+In 2020, the album was re-released for the first time as part of the 23-CD box set Venus, Cupid, Folly & Time - Thirty Years of the Divine Comedy.
 The tracks are featured on the second CD of the Juveneilia set, alongside remastered versions of the Timewatch and Europop EPs.
 On this reissue most of the tracks from Fanfare and Europop are damaged with glitches.